Making or Updating a Will – Expatriate Issues

 Some issues to consider when making or updating a will:

 - In terms of the trustee, this can be a professional organisation or solicitor, but may also be your spouse or any other trusted individual, or individuals.
-Note that the role of trustee can be onerous on occasions, particular if the estates circumstances are complicated, and the trustee should be chosen with this in mind.
+Note that the role of trustee can be onerous on occasions, particular if the estate's circumstances are complicated, and the trustee should be chosen with this in mind.
 Also, trustees are entitled to compensation for their activities and you should familiarise yourself with the fees of any professional organisation this is particularly the case if the fees are a percentage of estate assets and these are reasonably substantial.
+Note that we do not generally support the use of Trustee companies in the preparation of will and provision of executor service - they generally lack the experience to address expatriate issues and can be unduly expensive if the estate is complicated.

 - It might seem logical that having one will covering all your assets - wherever they might be – is the tidy, preferred option.
 In fact, if you have reasonably substantial foreign assets, having one will in Australia or elsewhere attempting to cover all your assets is generally not the preferred approach.
 Instead, you should consider making a separate will in each country in which you have assets/income, and obtain appropriate legal advice in each country.
 The structure of your will in each country will be a reflection of the estate and tax laws applying in that country.
 Any attempt to put in place one over-arching will applying to all assets, wherever they might be, will almost inevitably lead to higher tax or estate duties across the entire estate.